Swedish Innovations Set To Revamp Pakistans Textile Industry - UrduPoint

 Swedish Innovations Set To Revamp Pakistan's Textile Industry

-Swedish Embassy and Business Sweden along with key industry players set to launch Sustainable Textiles Platform aiming to help Pakistan in Textile sector with Swedish technology and innovation
+Swedish Embassy and Business Sweden along with key industry players are set to launch the Sustainable Textiles Platform aiming to help Pakistan in the textile sector with Swedish technology and innovation

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jun, 2024) Swedish Embassy and business Sweden along with key industry players set to launch Sustainable Textiles Platform aiming to help Pakistan in Textile sector with Swedish technology and innovation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jun, 2024) Swedish Embassy and Business Sweden along with key industry players are set to launch the Sustainable Textiles Platform aiming to help Pakistan in the textile sector with Swedish technology and innovation.

 The Sustainable Textile Platform event aims to bring together sourcing companies, producers, public sector decision-makers, and academia to drive positive change in the textile sector.
 By leveraging Swedish technology and innovation, the Pakistani textile industry can enhance sustainability, improve productivity, and boost product quality, making it more competitive globally.